TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 With flask-migrate you have to create the migrations folder once and for all with `flask db init` and then, every time you change your models, run `flask db migrate -m "Some message"` and `flask db upgrade`.
 As both `db init` and `db migrate` create files in the current directory we now face a problem that every Docker-based setup has to face: file permissions.

 The situation is the following: the application is running in the Docker container as root, and there is no connection between the users namespace in the container and that of the host.
 The result is that if the Docker container creates files in a directory that is mounted from the host (like the one that contains the application code in our example), those files will result as belonging to `root`.
-While this doesn't make impossible to work (we usually can become `root` on our devlopment machines), it is annoying to say the least.
+While this doesn't make impossible to work (we usually can become `root` on our development machines), it is annoying to say the least.
 The solution is to run those commands from outside the container, but this requires the Flask application to be configured.

 Fortunately I wrapped the command `flask` in the script `manage.py`, which loads all the required environment variables.
-Let's add falsk-migrate to the production requirements, together
+Let's add flask-migrate to the production requirements

 ``` { .text filename="requirements/production.txt" }
 Flask